laravel/docs/telescope.md

 <a name="migration-customization"></a>
 ### Migration Customization

 If you are not going to use Telescope's default migrations, you should call the `Telescope::ignoreMigrations` method in the `register` method of your `AppServiceProvider`.
-You may export the default migrations using `php artisan vendor:publish --tag=telescope-migrations`.
+You may export the default migrations using the `php artisan vendor:publish --tag=telescope-migrations` command.

 <a name="configuration"></a>
 ### Configuration